miklevin/MikeLev.in/index.md

 easy to reach here.
 If you don't, I am pretty sure you will be asked why you did't.
 We're writing a modern-day OZ story here, and you can be a part of it.

 Little ol' me?
-Well, I'm just Gideon from Gravity Falls... uh, I mean Dorothy.
+Well, I'm just Gideon from ***Gravity Falls***... uh, I mean Dorothy from OZ... uh, I mean Mike Levin of the propertyless Ark-carrying Levites.
+You can live without land.
 Remember, folks.
 This is a Jedi mind trick.
 I'm not the wizard you're looking for.
-I'm just a guy who's been around the block a few times.
+I am outing their tricks like Cialdini and Teller.
+First you pen it, then you tell 'er.
+When I was 12, I was a magician.
+Now at 52, I'm just giving away all my tricks.
 My site's easy to remember because it's my name!
 Drop a dot in front of the last 2 letters of
 ***Mike Levin*** (no spaces), and you're ***.in like Love Inn***